ObenaufLab/CaTCH/barcoding_results_README.md

 ```
 Count threshold for barcodes:                                                           Minimum number of reads required for a barcode to be worth considering.
 Proportional abundance threshold:                                                       Minimum percentage of a sample's reads required for a barcode to be considered enriched.
 Comma-separated list of integers designating the samples to use as reference abundance: In order of appearance in the description table.
+Optional.
 ```